AndreyAkinshin/aakinshin.net/content/en/pages/about.md

   a silver medalist of [ACM ICPC](https://en.wikipedia.org/wiki/ACM_International_Collegiate_Programming_Contest).

 Andrey is a Ph.D. in computer science.
+His current primary research area is mathematical statistics.
-He is involved in a research project at the [Sobolev Institute of Mathematics SB RAS](http://math.nsc.ru/english.html) related to mathematical biology and bifurcation theory.
+Andrey is involved in a research project at the [Sobolev Institute of Mathematics SB RAS](http://math.nsc.ru/english.html) related to mathematical biology and bifurcation theory.
 Previously, he worked as a postdoctoral research fellow at the [Weizmann Institute of Science](http://www.weizmann.ac.il/).